ZachNikolakis/SELUGandT/_episodes/25-AssemblySetUp.md

 Change directories back into your work directory.

-Now we will install one assembler:
+Now we will install an assembler called [MaSURCA](http://www.genome.umd.edu/masurca.html):

 ```
 module load gcc